alexm-dev/runner/README.md

 - [ ] Image Previews: Support for Sixel/Kitty graphics protocols.

+- [ ] Syntax Highlighting: Treesitter integration for the preview pane.

 ### Completed

 - [x] File Operations: Copy, move, delete, and rename from within the UI.  ( Completed in 0.3.0 )